ntheanh201/blog/www/cheatsheets/other/python3.md

 (<class 'str'>, <class 'str'>, <class 'str'>)
 ```

-#### Some types do not have builtin names, so they must be imported:
+**Some types do not have builtin names, so they must be imported**:
 ```python
 from types import FunctionType, MethodType, LambdaType, GeneratorType
 ```